-On October 15 and 16, 2020, the UCLA School of Law International and Comparative Law Program and the Transnational Program on Criminal Justice will co-sponsor the 2020 Annual Meeting of the the American Society of Comparative Law.
-The online meeting is entitled Comparative Legal History.
+On October 15 and 16, 2020, the UCLA School of Law International and Comparative Law Program and the Transnational Program on Criminal Justice co-sponsored the 2020 Annual Meeting of the the American Society of Comparative Law.
+The online meeting was entitled Comparative Legal History.

 More information about the annual meeting.